guoper59/kantox-qa-challenge/README.md

     -   The Runner window shows pass/fail status for each test within each request.
     -   Green indicates pass, Red indicates fail.
     -   Click on a request name to see details of the request, response, and specific assertion results in the bottom pane.
-    -   Note the expected failure for `Create Post - Missing Required Field` due to Assumption #7.
+    -   **NOTE:** Expect the `Negative Contract Tests` -> `Create Post - Missing Required Field` test to **FAIL**.
+This is *correct* behavior, as explained in Key Assumption #7.
+The mock server incorrectly returns 201 instead of an error, violating the assumed API contract.
+The test correctly identifies this violation.
+Thanks to the database reset, this failure will not affect other tests like `GET All Posts`.

 ## BDD Specifications